-Millsaps Direct Exchange Program with Japan: Akita International University (AIU) is a small (approximately 700 students) liberal arts college located in the northern section of Japan's main island.
-Though the campus itself is located in a rural area, it is about 30 minutes from downtown Akita (a major city) and 10 minutes from the airport.
+Millsaps Direct Exchange Program with Japan: Akita International University (AIU) is a small (approximately 950 students) liberal arts college located in the northern section of Japan's main island.
+Though the campus is located in a rural area, it is about 30 minutes from downtown Akita (a major city) and 10 minutes from the airport.
 AIU is unique among colleges in Japan in that it has a true liberal arts curriculum and an international student body.
 Because the language of instruction for all students is English, international students are not on a separate track from their Japanese counterparts, as is the case in most international exchange programs.
 Millsaps students are therefore fully integrated into the life of the university.
 Although the curriculum at AIU emphasizes international business and politics, it also has strong offerings in the philosophies, cultures, and religions of Asia.
 There is also an excellent Japanese language program for foreign students.
 Many of the faculty are practitioners, journalists, businessmen, and retired government officials rather than pure academics.
 The unique international component of the institution has made AIU very popular with Japanese students, creating a competitive admission process within Japan.
 Fellow students will thus be among the best in Japan.
-Qualified students may apply to study at AIU for one semester (fall or spring), the full academic year, or the summer.
-Applicants must have successfully completed at least two semesters of college level study before applying and have a cumulative GPA of 2.500 (4.0 scale) or higher.
+Qualified students may apply to study at AIU for one semester (fall or spring) or the full academic year.
+Applicants must have successfully completed at least two semesters of college-level study before applying and have a cumulative GPA of 2.500 or higher (on a 4.00 scale).
 Applicants must be nominated and approved by the Office of International Education.
-The College is currently entitled to send up to three Millsaps students per year (including the summer language intensive courses) to enroll full-time at AIU.
+The College is currently approved to send up to two Millsaps students per year to enroll full-time at AIU.
 The College has a tuition-waiver agreement with AIU, meaning that students pay their regular tuition to Millsaps but pay room, board, and fees directly to AIU.
 All students at AIU reside in the on-campus dorms.
 Because the university is supported by the Prefectural government, living costs are low.
-The only extra funds needed are to cover the cost of airfare, books, personal expenses, and any supplemental travel while abroad.
+The only extra funds needed are those to cover airfare, books, personal expenses, and any supplemental travel while abroad.
 For more information, contact the Office of International Education at studyabroad@millsaps.edu.